-Founder Of Greenleaf Yoga Studio, Whittier
+Founder And Manager Of Greenleaf Yoga Studio, Whittier

 Frank Magana KRT.
 RYT.